This segment of the website is best viewed on a Pc, Laptop, or Tablet device to get the best experience with the Navigation.

 Kings Lynn Junction

-Tennyson avenue crossing taken in 2020 as you can see the King's Lynn Hunstanton line has completely gone
+As you can see, the King's Lynn to Hunstanton line has completely gone.

-Here we see where the Hunstanton line would of ran before the line sadly closed from King's Lynn junction.
+Here we see where the Hunstanton line would have run from King's Lynn junction before the line sadly closed.

 This photo was taken in December 2020.